uchicago-cs/cmsc22000/website/content/syllabus.md

 {{% note %}}
 The course project is still under development, but we anticipate that it will revolve around implementing a series of new data structures in [Redis](https://redis.io/), (an open source, in-memory data structure store), a series of APIs to interact with those new data structures, and applications that use those APIs.

+Please note that the goal of the project isn't to learn about Redis specifically.
+The goal of the project is for students to apply the concepts they learn in class by developing new features in an existing codebase.
+Redis was chosen because:

+- It is implemented in C, which means that students coming out of CS 152 / 162 will be able to engage with the Redis codebase without having to learn an additional language.
+- Redis is a "data structure server", and one of the way of extending Redis is by implementing additional data structures, which will reinforce the data structure concepts that students learned in CS 152 / 162.

+We do not expect any of the students' work to be contributed back to Redis (nor will we measure students' performance based on that), although that would definitely be an ideal outcome.
 {{% /note %}}